OthankQ/100-days-of-code/r1-log.md

 ### R1D55
 Solved functional programming challenges on @freeCodeCamp.
 Also, started looking at jQuery under the hood to see if I can understand how some of its parts are working.

+### R1D56
+Working on the React tic tac toe tutorial but still having trouble wrapping my head around it.